 - The airport operator must implement TSA-comparable aviation security screening measures.

-Q: Will Canadian airports be eligible to apply for Preclearance?
+Q: Will Canadian airports be eligible for Preclearance?

 A: Yes.
 Under the terms of the Agreement on Land, Rail, Marine, and Air Transport Preclearance between the Government of the United States of America and the Government of Canada (LRMA), Canadian airports are eligible to apply for Preclearance.
 CBP will still need information from the applicant to evaluate the airport’s suitability as a Preclearance location, and confirmation on coordination with the appropriate Canadian government authorities.

-A: The new application process consists of three steps:
+A: The expansion process consists of three steps:

-- Application - Interested airports and their governments submit a request for the application via the link on CBP.gov/Preclearance.
-The application will then be sent to the contact information listed in the request.
+- Informational - Interested airports and their governments submit a request for additional information via the link on CBP.gov/Preclearance.
 Both the airport operator and the host government must complete their designated sections.
-The airport operator will then combine both parts and submit to CBP via firstname.lastname@example.org.
+The airport operator will then combine both parts and submit to CBP via email@example.com.

 - Evaluation - CBP and U.S. Government partners assess candidate airports.